“Sweat equity is the best kind of startup capital.”— Mark Cuban

 Ah, but you have the idea!
-See, the idea, and the passion to bring it to life, is what the investor and engineer lack.
+See, the idea and the passion to bring it to life is what the investor and engineer lack.
 This is where they need you.
 However, it is up to the entrepreneur to get everyone onto the boat.
 So how does he do it, without cash?

 An entrepreneur distributes equity shares of the startup company as value to investors and team members.

-By spreading out ownership between the key players involved, the entrepreneur motivates everyone to see it pay off, which puts everyone on the same boat driving in the same direction.
+By spreading out ownership between the key players involved, the entrepreneur motivates everyone to see it pay off, which puts everyone in the same boat driving in the same direction.
 This leads us to our main question: